railorena/GenePredict_Benchmark/README.md

 ```sh
   $ java -jar geneRFinderClient.jar training1 all
 ```
-This execution will download files *orfs.fasta*, *genomes.csv*, and *groundtruth.csv* from dataset *training1* and save it into the current folder.
+This execution will download files *sequences.fasta*, *genomes.csv*, and *groundtruth.csv* from dataset *training1* and save it into the current folder.

 To see complete usage, run: